Inflectra/rapise-documentation/docs/Guide/vstest.md

 Parameters can be set via

-- .runsettings file,
+- a .runsettings file,
-- `overrideTestrunParameters` YAML option or
+- the `overrideTestrunParameters` YAML option, or
-- **Override test run parameters** field in the Classic UI task editor.
+- the **Override test run parameters** field in the Classic UI task editor.

 !!! note
     Parameter names must be prefixed with **g_**.